jeffpar/pcjs.v1/blog/2015/02/23/README.md

 ---
-Assembling a detailed and accurate history of the 80386, including a complete listing of all the "steppings" (revisions), when they were released, what "errata" (problems) each stepping suffered from, and which of those problems were fixed by a later stepping, seems virtually impossible.
+Assembling a detailed and accurate history of the 80386, including a complete listing of all the "steppings" (revisions), when they were released, what "errata" (problems) each stepping suffered from, and which of those problems were fixed by a later stepping, seems virtually impossible at this late date.

 I won't make the attempt here, either.
 I'm just going to throw together everything I know into one pile, as I begin adding 80386 support to PCjs.

-Let's start with steppings (revision levels), then move on to errata, and finally undocumented and deprecated instructions.
+Let's start with steppings (revision levels), then move on to errata, and finally undocumented and/or deprecated instructions.

 ### Steppings